Company Name – JBM Auto Limited (JBM Auto)

 Key risks to investment analysis are:

-Prices of key raw materials like Nickel, Neon gas for Li-ion Battery has shot up recently due to Russia-Ukraine war, which could negatively affect the financials of Electric Vehicle makers in the next few quarters.
+Prices of key raw materials like Nickel, Neon gas for the Li-ion Battery have shot up recently due to the Russia-Ukraine war, which could negatively affect the financials of Electric Vehicle makers in the next few quarters.

 About the Author